blooks/dashboard/README.md

-Coyno - The Bitcoin Bookkeeper
+Blooks - The Bitcoin Bookkeeper

 ### Status